 A heavy general overhaul was commenced in 2007 and in the 2010 the frames and boiler were moved into the workshop of Ruddington Locomotive Works.

-The privately owned locomotive was under overhaul at the Great Central Railway – Nottingham but has since been moved elsewhere.
+The privately owned locomotive was under overhaul at the Great Central Railway – Nottingham but was said to have been moved elsewhere.
 The locomotive was however still at Ruddington in September 2022.